 Low risk based on moderate-quality evidence.
-Estimated pooled risk of febrile neutropenia for all patients receiving cisplatin and paclitaxel +/- bevacizumab is 9% (range: 5%-16%) based on moderate-quality evidence.
-The estimation of FN is lower (< 10%) when not taking into account the Japanese trials (where neutropenia risk is generally higher based on Japanese ethnicity).
+Estimated pooled risk of febrile neutropenia for all patients receiving cisplatin and paclitaxel +/- bevacizumab is 7% (range: 5%-16%) based on moderate-quality evidence.
+The estimation of FN is lower for subjects who are when not taking into account the Japanese trials (where neutropenia risk is generally higher based on Japanese ethnicity).

-Scenario 11: Advanced cervical cancer treated with topotecan: Low
+Scenario 11: Advanced cervical cancer treated with topotecan: Intermediate

-Low risk based on low-quality evidence.
+Intermediate risk based on low-quality evidence.
 Estimated pooled risk of febrile neutropenia for all patients receiving topotecan is 5% (range: 0%-12%) based on low-quality evidence.
 The estimation of febrile neutropenia is difficult based on lack of large studies, multiple dosing regimens, and atypical reporting of febrile complications.